 CDR (Continuing Disability Review) starts after your disability benefits begin.
-Under CDR, there will be a periodic review of your condition to understand if you’re still eligible to get the benefits.
+Under CDR, there will be a periodic review of your condition to understand if you’re still eligible to receive benefits.
 You can appeal for reconsideration even if your benefits were terminated after review.

-Administrative law judges are the attorneys that are working at the Office of Hearings Operations of the SSA.
+Administrative law judges are attorneys that work at the Office of Hearings Operations of the SSA.
 The job is basically to overturn or uphold the decisions made in terms of disability benefits, including hearing appeals about other social security cases.
-Going by the past records, about half of the disability claims that reach administrative law judges are granted by them.
+Statistically, about half of the disability claims that reach administrative law judges are granted by them.

-The final step of appeal is filing the lawsuit at the district court of the USA.
-If you went ahead without being represented by an attorney so far, now is the time when you will definitely need one.
+The final step of appeal is filing the lawsuit in a federal district court.
+If you have gone through the appeal process without an attorney, at this stage, you will definitely need one.

 There are no juries present when federal judges hear disability cases.
-The judges review cases for legal errors, and they also dwell upon the factual questions.
+The judges review cases for legal errors.
 The decisions of the appeals court or the administrative law judges are usually not reversed by the federal judges.
-They might send back the case to the SSA for further assessment, saying that they might not have considered all the symptoms or pain.
+They might send back the case to the SSA for further assessment, saying that they might not have considered all the relevant facts.

 There is a fair chance that you will win the appeal that reaches the federal court, but it is not an excellent option for other reasons.
-It is like going against SSA, and that is time-consuming and expensive.
+Going against SSA is time-consuming and expensive.
 It takes years to reach this level of appeals, and thus, claimants usually are not willing to take this step.

 Do You Need Help With a Disability-Related Problem?